Life Events: Working Overseas

 Employer-Provided Benefits

-Benefits provided by international employers, such as housing allowances or education reimbursements, may have tax implications.
-It’s important to understand how these benefits are treated for U.S. tax purposes to avoid unexpected tax liabilities.
+Benefits provided by international employers, such as housing allowances or education reimbursements, may have U.S. tax implications.
+Some benefits may be includible in income, while others may be treated differently depending on the facts and the specific tax rules involved.

 Retirement Planning Abroad